Pylons/pyramid_mailer/docs/index.rst

    (for example, a database error) then this ensures that the email is not sent.

-4. A ``DummyMailer`` class to help with writing unit tests, or other situations where you want to avoid emails being sent accidentally from a non-production install.
+4. A :class:`pyramid_mailer.DummyMailer` class to help with writing unit tests, or other situations where you want to avoid emails being sent accidentally from a non-production install.

 **pyramid_mailer** uses the `repoze_sendmail`_ package for general email sending, queuing and transaction management, and it borrows code from Zed